top of page

 Study on Attitudes, Perceptions & Results About Genetic Testing for Autism

-• We are enrolling children and adults diagnosed with autism, as well as physicians who provide care to individuals on the autism spectrum in Alberta.
+• Physicians who provide care to individuals on the autism spectrum in Alberta.

-• What participation involves: Online survey (~20 minutes) -Optional interview
+• online survey (~20 minutes) and optional interview

-Receive updates about PRISMA news, events, and our newsletter.
+Receive updates about PRISMA research, events, educational resources, and community initiatives.

 Territorial Acknowledgement